Given time, application and practice, you

 needs of the people to be developed.

-process, but it will also help you to decide if a career choice
+It will also help you to decide what career

-Just a few questions that may change your life.
-This is one of
+Just a few test questions that may change your life.